 Some things that I note are:

-- A new 10-speed SRAM X0 series was introduced.
-It was available with one of four different coloured flashes; black, red, gold and blue.
-I was also available in 3 cage lengths; short for Downhill, medium for 2X10 and long cage for 3X10
+- A new SRAM X0 Type 2 range was introduced with a clutch etc. Like the 'standard' range the Type 2 was available with one of three different colour schemes; black, red and silver.
+It was also, available in 3 cage lengths; short for Downhill, medium for 2X10 and long cage for 3X10

 - Publisher: SRAM

 - Derailleurs: too many to list